Zelensky arrives at Singapore security forum

 With Russia's war against Ukraine in its third year, Ukrainian soldiers are exhausted and outgunned.

-Many allies of Kyiv remain uneasy about the prospect of sending Western troops to Ukraine.
+Many of Kyiv's allies remain uneasy about the prospect of sending Western troops to Ukraine.

 Zelensky has visited Spain, Sweden, Portugal and Belgium in recent days as he seeks more weapons and aid for his struggling military, and to drum up support for a peace summit due to be held in Switzerland this month.

+In his post on X on Saturday, Zelensky said the "Asia-Pacific voice" must be at the peace event, which was aimed at "restoring just peace for Ukraine and ensuring global food and nuclear security".

-Sweden on Wednesday pledged 13.3 billion kronor ($1.25 billion) in military aid to Ukraine.
+Sweden pledged 13.3 billion kronor ($1.25 billion) in military aid to Ukraine on Wednesday.

 The Scandinavian country, which formally joined NATO in March, will donate a range of military supplies, including ASC 890 surveillance aircraft, Rb 99 medium-range air-to-air missiles and artillery ammunition, and its entire fleet of PBV 302 armoured tracked personnel carriers.